Nevada Adoption Laws

 Nevada Adoption Laws Regarding Birth Parent Expenses

-Adoptive parents can pay the birth parents’ medical, legal, and necessary living expenses as well as counseling.
+Adoptive parents can pay the birth parents’ medical, legal, and necessary living expenses, as well as for their counseling.

 Home Study Requirements in Nevada

 Before you can adopt a child in Nevada, you’ll need to complete a Nevada home study.
 A social worker will inspect your home, interview your entire family, and look over your financial and health records to ensure you can provide a suitable home for a child.
 Your home study provider will walk you through the process, but it should be noted ahead of time that the documentation phase of the home study usually takes the longest.
 To help prepare, you can begin gathering these documents: